chef/chef-web-docs/content/saas/sso.md

 The steps to delete the SSO integration are as follows:

 1. Remove the **Configuration** button.
 Once the configuration is present, it will be enabled.
 Select to remove the configuration.
-1. A popup will appear to confirm whether a user wants to remove the config.
+1. A popup will confirm whether a user wants to remove the config.

     {{< figure src="/images/popup-to-remove-config.png" alt="Popup to Remove Config">}}

 1. Select **Remove** to start the config removal process.
     * An indication icon will be present until the configuration is removed.
-The admin will see that the SSO request is complete and that the configuration has been removed successfully.
+The admin will see that the SSO request is complete and the configuration has been removed successfully.
     * In case of an error, the admin will see SSO Request Failed with an appropriate message.
 1. Select **Cancel** to avoid config removal.